crodier/software-blog/_posts/2025-03-17-j2ee-new-again.md

 many not help, and velocity depends on running the system - one developer, working on any part of it, **instantly**.

-Clone --> Build -- Run --> do work.
+Clone --> Build --> Run --> do work.

 As soon as this is more than 15 minutes, Developers will be frustrated trying to work on any system.

-Make the hygine excellent, then Modules, using Service Locator.
+Make the hygiene excellent, then Modules, using Service Locator.

 Then and only then, can service boundaries be drawn, but they should not be drawn before this.